 Each year brings new trends or promotes fashion that’s been forgotten for decades.
-There are cases, however, when a certain style can stand the test of time and enjoy great success for years.
+There are cases, however, when a certain style can stand the test of time and be popular for years.
 A great example are the so-called “marble nails”, which from a curiosity of one season have become one of the most popular methods of nail decoration.

 Versatility of marble nails

 The power of marble nail designs also lies in their versatility.
-The effect reminiscent of a marble floor is perfect as a complement to both an elegant dress and a more casual outfit worn every day.
-For this reason, marble nails can be successfully used during business meetings, as well as during informal parties with friends or family gatherings.
-In both cases the marble effect on the nails will look very attractive.
+The effect reminiscent of a marble floor is perfect as a complement to both an elegant dress or a more casual outfit worn every day.
+For this reason, marble nails can be successfully during business meetings, as well as during informal parties with friends or family gatherings.
+The marble effect on the nails will look very attractive on any occasion.

 How to create marble nails?
 Step-by-step application

 Creating marble nails is not as time-consuming as it might seem at first glance.
-Of course, it’s best to visit an experienced nail artist in a professional salon, but a bit of knowledge and a skilled hand should allow you to perform correct application of marble nails also at home.
+Of course, it’s best to visit an experienced nail artist in a professional salon, but a bit of knowledge and a skilled hand you you can create marble nails at home.

 - The first step in any hybrid nail design is to manage the cuticles and give your nails the desired shape (see our article about shapes of nails and how to file them).

-- After performing the above activities, we can start the matting procedure, followed by degreasing with the use of Cleaner.
+- After completing this, we can start the matting procedure, followed by degreasing with a Cleaner.
 A base (e.g. “Protein Base”) can be then applied on the appropriately prepared and matte nail plate, and cured using a UV or LED lamp.

 - The next step is to apply two layers of a selected hybrid nail polish and cure each layer for about 2 minutes.

-- Then we can start with the application of a black hybrid nail polish (e.g. “Black” or “Arte Brillante”) while creating irregular lines.
+- Then we can start with the black hybrid nail polish (e.g. “Black” or “Arte Brillante”) while creating irregular lines.

 - The next step is to create a marble effect.
-In order to achieve this effect, it’s necessary to use a brush for decorations (e.g. “Aquarell Sting”) and cleaner to obtain a blurred look appropriate for this method, and then use a lamp to cure the layer.
+To achieve this, it’s necessary to use a brush for decorations (e.g. “Aquarell Sting”) and cleaner to obtain a blurred look appropriate for this method, and then use a lamp to cure the layer.